willasbery/willasbery/README.md

 # 💫 About Me:

-⚡Computer Science graduate from the University of Manchester<br>🌱 I’m currently mainly using Next, Supabase and FastAPI<br>
+⚡Computer Science graduate from the University of Manchester<br>🌱 I’m currently mainly using Next and FastAPI.<br>

 ## 🌐 Socials: